IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

 ++++++++++++++++++++++++++++++++++++++

 Again, you can use :download:`fabulousFileTool.json <../_static/installation/files/root/external-tools/fabulousFileTool.json>` or :download:`dynamicDatasetTool.json <../_static/installation/files/root/external-tools/dynamicDatasetTool.json>` as a starting point for your own manifest file.
+Additional working examples, including ones using signedUrls, are available at https://github.com/gdcc/dataverse-previewers .

 Testing Your External Tool
 --------------------------